1. Previous: Chapter 6

 Chapter cover image

 As we’ve seen, functions are a basic building block of Kotlin code.
-Throughout this series, we’ve written a lot of them, all using the fun keyword.
+Throughout this book, we’ve written a lot of them, all using the fun keyword.
 Kotlin also gives us another way to write functions - lambdas!

 To help us learn about function types, function references, and lambdas, we’ll need to pay a visit to Bert’s Snips & Clips.